“Success can beget success, and celebrating at work helps to build momentum, improve morale, and make the hard times feel all the more worth it.”

 When it’s made a difference to someone else

-Sometimes small things that count for a lot.
-Acknowledging those moments when employees support one another – taking on someone’s workload so they can go on holiday, for instance – reminds people that their actions make a difference.
+Sometimes small things count for a lot.
+Acknowledging the moments when employees support one another – when they take on someone’s workload so they can go on holiday, for instance – reminds people that their actions make a difference.

 When their actions align with company values